DAXGRID/geojson-importer/README.md

 Takes GeoJSON and imports it into whatever is supported. :) It handles features with and without `geometries`.

-Currently we only support Microsoft SQL-server, but PostgreSQL might is on the drawing board.
+Currently we only support Microsoft SQL-server, but PostgreSQL is on the drawing board.

 ## Testing